Ages 11+ · Modules 1 to 6 available now

 The curriculum

 The modules build on each other, starting with self-knowledge and ending with the most important skill of all: knowing how to ask for help.
-Each module contains three lessons and three quizzes.
+Modules 1 to 6 are available now.
+A new module is released on the 1st of every month, all the way through to December 2026.
+The digital landscape keeps shifting, so the course keeps growing.

 01Self-esteem